evadllewop/BootstrapPortfolio/README.md

 # Extra

-Each page has a sticky header/navbar with a small dropshadow.
+Each page has a sticky header/navbar with a small dropshadow

 Custom logo